Rosina9700/energyforecasting/README.md

 I am working with 5 minute energy demand data (voltage and current for all three phases) from an energy service provider currently operating in Kenya and Ghana.
 For confidentiality reasons, this data and related EDA plots have not been included in this repo.

 This project also uses meteorological data from the NASA MERRA2 dataset.

+## Results Overview
+In general the SARIMA/SARIMAX models outperformed the baseline models, with the SARIMAX performing best for day ahead forecasts and both performing comparably for the hour ahead forecasting.

 ## Approach
 In the study, I developed a process to